geospackle/better-census-api/README.md

 # better-census-api
 ### API for easier access to U.S. Census data
 #### About the Project
 The purpose of Better Census API is to provide improved access to U.S. Census data.
-The API fetches data from the [official census API](https://api.census.gov), parses it into a properly formatted JSON response, and includes additional information about datasets and variables.
+The Go application fetches data from the [official census API](https://api.census.gov), parses it into a properly formatted JSON response, and includes additional information about datasets and variables.

 #### Caveats